Here to stay: Wagner and the private security industry

 Blackwater cargo aircraft over Afghanistan dropping supplies to U.S. Army soldiers in 2007. © Wikimediacommons

 PMSCs have become indispensable to governments, as shown by several American key missions.
 During the US campaigns in Afghanistan (2001-2021) and Iraq (2003-2021), the number of military personnel deployed by the armed forces was increasingly replaced and eventually outnumbered by employees of PMSCs.
-In Afghanistan, the contracted PMSCs helped the American government to maintain its intended limit of 9,800 US troops, which was set in 2016, but cut to 5,500 in 2017, and subsequently compensated by 26,000 private security employees.11
+In Afghanistan, the contracted PMSCs helped the American government to maintain its intended limit of 9,800 US troops, which was set in 2016, but cut to 5,500 in 2017, and subsequently compensated by 26,000 private security employees.

 Hiding the costs of war

 Connected to the argument that PMSCs help to offset resource shortages, there is another reason for PMSCs being hired – a reason that public officials are, however, less willing to admit to publicly.
-At a time when political will to commit one’s own troops is declining in Western societies, PMSCs enable governments to hide the human costs of their involvement in foreign conflicts and to dissociate themselves from failure or wrongdoings.12
+At a time when political will to commit one’s own troops is declining in Western societies, PMSCs enable governments to hide the human costs of their involvement in foreign conflicts and to dissociate themselves from failure or wrongdoings.

 In general, the contracting of PMSCs stays under the radar of international media

 The media exposure that the Wagner Group currently receives is exceptional, owed to its alleged involvement in war crimes and the recruitment of fighters for the war in Ukraine from Russian prisons as well as from Chechnya, Syria and Libya.
-In general, however, the contracting of PMSCs stays under the radar of international media, since the companies – as well as the casualties that they incur – are rarely included in the official statistics of armed forces.13
+In general, however, the contracting of PMSCs stays under the radar of international media, since the companies – as well as the casualties that they incur – are rarely included in the official statistics of armed forces.

-In addition, it is a quite common practice for PMSCs to rely for the delivery of services on either local sub-contractors14 or so-called third-country nationals (TCNs), who are even less visible.
+In addition, it is a quite common practice for PMSCs to rely for the delivery of services on either local sub-contractors or so-called third-country nationals (TCNs), who are even less visible.
 In contrast to employees who are residents of the country where their PMSCs are headquartered or locals of the country where PMSCs operate, TCNs are individuals who come from neither.

 Joachim - A Blackwater Security Company MD-530F helicopter aids in securing the site of a car bomb explosion in Baghdad, in December 2004, during the Iraq War.
 Wikimediacommons